 The Greeks knew nothing of neurosurgery, yet the image is strangely familiar.
 The skull split to relieve unbearable pressure is one of the oldest medical procedures known to humanity; trepanation, practiced thousands of years before Zeus’ story.

 Where Aphrodite rises from sea foam, Athena bursts from a skull.
 One governs longing.
-The other governs thought.
+The other governs the intelligence that directs it.

 Hesiod provides the earliest version, Homer introduces details that intrigue.
 Homer gives her the epithet Pallas.
 Scholars have long debated the reason.
 Linguistically oriented scholars suggested pallein, “to brandish,” thus “spear-brandishing Athena.”
 In the Gigantomachy she defeats the giant Pallas and takes his skin for her aegis.